THOMASELOVE/theater/README.md

 November 11 | November 12 | November 13
 November 18 | November 19

 To get tickets, visit [this link](https://app.arts-people.com/index.php?actions=4&p=1).
 Reservations are strongly recommended, and tickets are $15, with group, senior and student discounts (to $12) available.
-Audience members must wear masks.
+Audience members are encouraged but **not required** to wear masks.

 ## If I'm a student/friend/neighbor/colleague of yours, are you expecting me to come see you in theater?

 I'm always delighted to see anyone I know at any show I do.
-Please do come if you are interested.
+Please do come if you are interested, and comfortable being around people who are unmasked.

 I also have various professional roles (as a teacher, for example) where I have some nominal control over other people's happiness or work.
 If you're someone who interacts with me professionally, please feel no obligation to attend a show I'm in.
 Attending (or not attending) a show I'm in carries **no** weight with me at all in any professional capacity.